chris1111/HP-Probook-EliteBook-Package-Creator-OC/macOS Sequoia Support.md

-### HP-ProBook-EliteBook-macOS macOS Sequoia support
+### HP-ProBook-EliteBook-macOS macOS Sequoia support (Programe only compile from source)
+- No release macOS Sequoia support yet!

 - All video will follow for the moment follow here the [Video Ventura support](https://github.com/chris1111/HP-Probook-EliteBook-Package-Creator-OC/blob/master/macOS%20Ventura%20Support.md)

 ### macOS Sequoia you need to Disable Gatekeeper first ⇩ Run `Install-Disable-Gatekeeper-Sequoia`